Matriculation in medical school is a privilege, not a right. Therefore, a student may be dismissed for any of the following reasons:

 - Intentional release of patient medical records

-Students who fail three or more courses/rotations cumulatively may receive a recommendation for dismissal.
-Students who have failed any combination of levels of COMLEX-USA three times will be dismissed.
-The Student Promotions and Graduation Committee and the Preclinical Promotions Committee reserve the right to change their usual actions for reasons of additional consideration.
-Their decisions may be appealed to the Dean of AZCOM in accordance with policies found elsewhere in this catalog.
+Students who fail three or more courses/rotations cumulatively are recommended for dismissal.
+Students who have failed any combination of levels of COMLEX-USA three times are recommended for dismissal.
+The Student Promotions and Graduation Committee and the Preclinical Promotions Committee reserve the right to change the usual actions for reasons of additional consideration.
+The committee decision may be appealed to the Dean of AZCOM in accordance with policies found elsewhere in this catalog.

 Readmission after Dismissal for Poor Academic Performance